Prescription Drugs Addiction In Canada

-Under the Counter: The Diversion and Abuse of Controlled Prescription Drugs in the U.S., a 214-page CASA report detailing the discoveries of an exhaustive three-year study of prescription opiates (e.g., OxyContin, Vicodin), (CNS) depressants (e.g., Valium, Xanax) and CNS stimulants (e.g., Ritalin, Adderall), found that from 1992 to 2003, while the U.S. population increased 14 percent, the amount of 12 to 17 year old who abused controlled prescription substances jumped 212 percent and the number of adults 18 and older abusing such drugs climbed 81 percent.
+Under the Counter: The Diversion and Abuse of Controlled Prescription Drugs in the U.S., a 214-page CASA report detailing the discoveries of an exhaustive three-year study of prescription opiates (e.g., OxyContin, Vicodin), central nervous system (CNS) depressants (e.g., Valium, Xanax) and CNS stimulants (e.g., Ritalin, Adderall), found that from 1992 to 2003, while the U.S. population increased 14 percent, the amount of 12 to 17 year old who abused controlled prescription substances jumped 212 percent and the number of adults 18 and older abusing such drugs climbed 81 percent.

 The 15.1 million Americans abusing controlled prescription substances exceed the combined amount abusing cocaine (5.9 million), hallucinogens (4.0 million), inhalants (2.1 million) and heroin (.
 3 million).

 “Our country is in the throes of an epidemic of controlled prescription drug abuse and addiction,” said Joseph A. Califano, Jr., CASA’s chairman, and president and former U.S. Secretary of Health, Education and Welfare.
 “While America has been congratulating itself in recent years on curbing raises in alcohol and illegal drug abuse, and in the decline in teen smoking, abuse of prescription drugs has been stealthily, but sharply, rising.”